2012 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Understanding the design elements of the 2012 dime helps collectors authenticate coins and identify valuable varieties.
 The obverse features Roosevelt’s left-facing profile, while the reverse displays symbolic imagery representing American values.

 These design elements have remained consistent since 1946.
-Recognizing these features aids in proper coin evaluation.
+Recognizing these features — especially the torch bands on the reverse — is the foundation for identifying premium examples.

 The Obverse Of The 2012 Dime